-RTI was invented by Tom Malzbender when he was a research scientist at Hewlett-Packard Labs.
+RTI was invented by Tom Malzbender and Dan Gelb, research scientists at Hewlett-Packard Labs.
 A landmark paper describing these first tools and methods, named Polynomial Texture Mapping (PTM), was published in 2001.
 Learn more about PTM and the origin of RTI on the Hewlett-Packard Labs web site.

 How does it work?

 Mathematically, the direction that is perpendicular to the surface at any given location is represented by a vector (direction) called a normal (Figure 1).
 Technically it is a vector that is perpendicular to the tangent plane at any point on the surface, as real surfaces are in 3D and this graphic is only 2-dimensional.

 Light bounces off of surfaces such that the incident angle of the light and the reflected angle of the light are equal angles to the surface normal.
 Since the camera is in a fixed position, and we know where the light is coming from in each image, and because we sample from a variety of light positions, RTI software can calculate the surface normal per pixel in the image.